 - Keep backups indefinitely – just in case your storage is nearly unlimited, you can turn off the cleanup altogether.

 - If you want to copy your backups to another location, enable Replication.
 It is advisable to use the 3-2-1 backup rule — store data in three locations, on two types of media, one being off-site.
-With Acronis Cyber Backup, you can back up to your local drive or NAS and then replicate the copy of the backup to the Acronis Cloud.
+With Acronis Cyber Protect (formerly Acronis Cyber Backup), you can back up to your local drive or NAS and then replicate the copy of the backup to the Acronis Cloud.

 - For additional security, enable Encryption.
 All your backups, including metadata, are encrypted with strong AES-256, AES-192 or AES-128 encryption with the password you define.
 Nobody (including yourself) can restore your backups if the correct password is not provided.